tachyons-css/tachyons/docs/typography/white-space.md

 **Normal** supresses white space characters and breaks lines based on the width of the element or the placement of a br tag.

-**Nowrap** will keep all text on one line - often used in conjunction with truncation or a scrollbar.
+**ws-nowrap** will keep all text on one line - often used in conjunction with truncation or a scrollbar.
 This can be useful for displaying unix style commands where indicating everything is on one line is important for clarity.

 **Pre** will preserve all whitespace and linebreaks.
 This is useful for displaying code or poetry.
 Simulates the rendering of the pre tag.